Bernard Rudofsky: Publications and books

 Another notable work, Now I Lay Me Down to Eat is an entertaining tour of historical and cultural alternatives to the design problems of everyday life—dining, sleeping, sitting, cleansing, and bathing—and was "neither meant to spread dangerous heresies nor to undermine our birthright to make the worst of possible choices.
 Rather, it demonstrates by means of random examples that life can be less dull than we make it."
 By contrasting current western design solutions with earlier practices, he makes our current "solutions" look open to improvement, if not outright ridiculous and arbitrary.
 For instance, he asks why the standard American-style toilet is effectively a septic humidifier, and why American-style bathtubs are impossible for adults to lie down in and are as a matter of routine permanently fixed two or three feet away from a septic humidifier.

 In 1944 Rudofsky and his wife Berta were invited to Black Mountain College for two weeks.
 Bernard gave two lectures on the sad state of clothing design, calling contemporary dress "anachronistic, irrational, impractical and harmful" and literally unsuitable.
 One of his lectures was called "How Can People Expect to Have Good Architecture When They Wear Such Clothes?".
 Berta was convinced to organize an impromptu course on sandalmaking.
 Berta was invited back the following year, and their successful venture Bernardo Sandals was organized in 1947 and still thrives.

-In 1986, Peter Noever, editor–in–chief of the architecture magazine "UMRISS" dedicated a special issue (1/86) to Bernard Rudofsky under the title "Return to living" / "Umkehr zum Wohnen" in addition to a comprehensive presentation of Rudofsky's key architecture projects.
-At the same time this issue contains an interview by Peter Noever held in summer of 1985 in the architect's home in Nerja, Andalusia/Spain.
-This and his large–scale exhibition in Vienna represent one of his last authentic documents.
+In 1986, the architecture magazine "UMRISS" dedicated a special issue (1/86) to Bernard Rudofsky under the title "Return to living" / "Umkehr zum Wohnen" in addition to a comprehensive presentation of Rudofsky's key architecture projects.